 Each large, sunny classroom is equipped with developmentally appropriate materials.
-The Children’s Center is licensed as a child care facility by the Department of Health and Human Services, and is an approved provider for Child Development Services (CDS).
+The Children’s Center is licensed as a child care facility by the Department of Health and Human Services.
+It is an approved provider for Child Development Services (CDS).
 All children attending the Children’s Center will have access to the Center’s beautiful, fully accessible playground.

-The Seedlings environment offers a first classroom experience for children 6 weeks to 18 months old.
+The Seedlings environment offers a first classroom experience for children 6 weeks – 18 months old.
 Children’s individual schedules will be followed as they learn about the world around them.
-Staff will strengthen family attachments while encouraging children to interact and trust other adults and children in the classroom.
+Staff strengthens family attachments while encouraging children to interact with and trust other adults and children in the classroom.
 Activities will foster strong and healthy bodies, encourage curiosity, enhance effective communication, and promote positive social interactions.
-The rate for this classroom is $185.00 a week.

 Growing Sprouts allows children who are 18 months to 3 1/2 years old to learn through play and to work on developmental goals set for each child on an individual basis.
-Goals include social skills (sharing and understanding emotions), cognitive skills (recognizing shapes, colors and problem solving), motor skills (running, climbing, cutting, writing), building independence and developing self-help skills.
+Goals include social skills (sharing and understanding emotions), cognitive skills (recognizing shapes, colors, and problem-solving), motor skills (running, climbing, cutting, writing), building independence, and developing self-help skills.
 Sensory play, movement, finger play, and songs are embedded into daily activities.
-The rate for this classroom is $165.00 a week

-Bursting Blossoms prepares children ages 3 ½ to 5 for the transition to kindergarten.
+Bursting Blossoms prepares children ages 3 ½ – 5 for the transition to kindergarten.
 The curriculum focuses upon pre-kindergarten skills as well as continuing work on individual goals.
-The rate for this classroom is $135.00 a week.

-Busy Bees offers a specialized program with a highly structured curriculum and a higher teacher to student ratio than the preschool classrooms.
-This setting promotes the acquisition of increased independence, positive social skills, extended cognitive skills, and enhanced emotional regulation.
+Busy Bees offers a specialized program with a highly structured curriculum and a higher teacher-to-student ratio than the preschool classrooms.
+This setting promotes increased independence, positive social skills, extended cognitive skills, and enhanced emotional regulation.

-Hummingbirds offers a highly structured curriculum and a higher teacher to student ratio than the preschool classrooms.
-This specialized program promotes the acquisition of increased independence, positive social skills, extended cognitive skills, increased opportunities for communication and enhanced emotional regulation.
+Hummingbirds offer a highly structured curriculum and a higher teacher-to-student ratio than preschool classrooms.
+This specialized program promotes increased independence, positive social skills, extended cognitive skills, increased opportunities for communication, and enhanced emotional regulation.

-Stepping Stones is a classroom for four children with autism spectrum disorders who are transitioning from home to a specialized setting.
-Each child works with an individual specialized instructor toward obtaining his or her goals.
+Stepping Stones is a classroom for four children with autism spectrum disorders transitioning from home to a specialized setting.
+Each child works with an individual specialized instructor toward obtaining their goals.
 This program focuses upon increased independence and preparation for a less restrictive environment or transition to public school.
-Group and individual specialized instruction occurs daily.
+Group and individual specialized instruction occur daily.